middle-ages/haag59/CONTRIBUTING.md

 ### API-Extractor

-The central configuration is at [`config/api-extractor.shared.json`](config/api-extractor.shared.json).
-Projects have their own configuration file [`config/api-extractor.base.json`](config/api-extractor.base.json) which simply references the share configuration.
+The central configuration is at [`config/api-extractor.base.json`](config/api-extractor.base.json).
+Projects have their own configuration file [`config/api-extractor.shared.json`](config/api-extractor.shared.json).
+It references the base configuration.

 ## Project Scripts